 8. Your solution?
 (How are you solving this problem?)

-Finally, 11 questions later we ask you what your companies actually does.
+Here we finally ask you what your companies actually does.
 The reason we wait this long is that the solution isn’t as important as you think.
 What we know from working with dozens of startups is that solutions are ephemeral.
 As you build your plan (if you are still in the Idea or Prototype phase) and build your company (if you are in the Revenues phase) you’ll more often than not discover that your solution is flawed, and hopefully you’ll catch that error and fix it before you run out of money and resources.

 So yes, we do want to know what ideas you have about a solution, but this isn’t the most important answer in the application.

 Do also note that we receive hundreds of applications per session, have received thousands of applications to-date and have reviewed tens of thousands of startup profiles online.
 We have thus likely already seen a company with the same solution as yours, if not a company solving the problem with a solution we like better.

 9. Business model?
 (How do customers pay you to solve their problem?)